 The Academy will consider whether the misbehaviour gives cause to suspect that a pupil is suffering, or is likely to suffer, harm.
-Where this may be the case as set out in Part 1 of Keeping children safe in education, school staff should follow the school's child protection policy and speak to the designated safeguarding lead (or deputy).
+Where this may be the case as set out in Part 1 of Keeping Children Safe In Education, school staff should follow the school's child protection policy and speak to the designated safeguarding lead (or deputy).
 We will consider if pastoral support, an early help intervention or a referral to children's social care is appropriate.
 Alternative arrangements for sanctions can be considered on a case-by-case basis for any pupil where the school believes an alternative arrangement would be more effective for that particular pupil, based on their knowledge of that pupil's personal circumstances.
 The school should have regard to the impact on consistency and perceived fairness overall when considering any alternative arrangements.
-If a pupil in these circumstances has SEND that has affected their behaviour, the school will need to consider what the law requires.
+If a pupil in these circumstances has SEND, attachment trauma that has affected their behaviour, the school will need to consider what the law and statutory guidance requires and the reasonableness of proportionality.